VonHeikemen/lsp-zero-docs/content/v4.x/guide/migrate-from-v1-branch.md

 ## Enable automatic setup of language servers

-This can be done using the module `mason-lspconfig`.
+This can be done using the module `mason-lspconfig (v1.32.0)`.
 In their `.setup()` function you will need to configure a property called `handlers`.
 You can setup a "default handler" and this will be enough to get the behaviour you want.

 ```lua
 require('mason').setup({})